Why do beavers build dams?

 Beavers are rodents whose natural habitat is closely related to water.
 They usually live near lakes as well as rivers and streams.
 Beavers live in the near vicinity of an water source such as a river, stream, pond, lake or marsh.
 They will desert their homes when food supplies dwindle, as travelling too far for food exposes them to potential predators.

 Beaver dams are a natural fortification for beavers and provide them with a line of defence against their predators.
 Some predators of the beaver include hawks, owls, otters, coyotes, wolves and bears.

 Beaver dams provide food for the beavers during winter.
-Inside of the 'walls', the water level rise creating a small pond that provides a hideout for underwater entrances to a beavers' lodge, where they live.
+Inside of the 'walls', the water level rises creating a small pond that provides a hideout for underwater entrances to a beavers' lodge, where they live.
 The higher water level also makes it easier for beavers to swim in, dive, and transport building materials safely, without worrying about predators attacking.

 When the experimenter went to check on his speakers the next morning they were buried deep under a pile of sticks, gravel and mud.
 The piles on top of the speakers were so that the sound emitting from the speakers could no longer be heard.
 So why do beavers build dams?
 Because they are programmed to cover the sound of gushing water.
 A beautiful example of how evolution can combat complex problems with simple solutions.

-Beavers tend to construct most during autumn, probably in preparation for winter.
+Beavers tend to construct most during autumn, in preparation for winter.
 Beavers build their dams at the narrowest point of a stream.
 The shallowest water can be to support a beaver lodge is 0.6-0.9 meters, this is so that it cannot be blocked by ice in winter and so it can prevent predators getting into the beaver lodge.
-If the water is not deep beavers will build dams to raise the water level of at the entrance of the beaver lodge.
+If the water is not deep, beavers will build dams to raise the water level of at the entrance of the beaver lodge.

-They first divert the water flow of the stream to make it easier for them to build the dam.
+Beavers first divert the water flow of the stream to make it easier for them to build the dam.
 A foundation is built on the bed of the stream using large branches and logs.
 Once the foundation is completed the beavers build the main structure of the dam out of small pieces of wood, rocks, mud and plants.
 Beaver dams tend to be around 2m tall, 1m thick and 4.5m long, they very much vary depending on where they are built.
-Where water is slow moving the dams tend to be straight but where water flow is rapid they tend to be curved.
+Where water is moving slowly, the dams tend to be straight, but where water flow is rapid they tend to be curved.